flash62au/WiTcontroller/README.md

 ## Using WiTController

 **Currently functioning:**
-- provides a list of discovered SSIDs with the ability to choose one.
+- Provides a list of discovered SSIDs with the ability to choose one.
 When you select one:
   - if it is one in your specified list (in the sketch), it will use that specified password
   - if it is a DCC++EX wiFi Command Station in access Point mode, it will guess the password
   - otherwise it will ask to enter the password (Use the rotary encoder to choose each character and the encoder button to select it.  * = backspace.  # = enter the password.)
 - Optionally provides a list of SSIDs with the specified passwords (in the sketch) to choose from
 - Auto-connects to the first found wiThrottle Protocol Server if only one found, otherwise
-  - asks which to connect to
+  - Asks which to connect to
-  - if none found will ask to enter the IP Address and Port
+  - If none found will ask to enter the IP Address and Port
   - Guesses the wiThrottle IP address and Port for DCC++EX WiFi Access Point mode Command Stations
 - Rudimentary on-the-fly consists
 - Assign commands directly to the 1-9 buttons (in the sketch) (see list below)
-  - this is done in config_button.h
+  - This is done in config_button.h
-  - latching / non-latching for the function is provided by the roster entry of wiThrottle server
+  - Latching / non-latching for the function is provided by the roster entry of wiThrottle server
 - Optional ability to assign commands directly to the 1-7 additional buttons (in the sketch) (see list below)
-  - these are defined config_button.h
+  - These are defined config_button.h
 - Command menu (see below for full list) including:
   - Able to select and deselect locos
     - by their DCC address, via the keypad